estuary/flow/site/docs/concepts/connectors.md

     version: 3.7.1
 ```

-You then use this `config.yaml` within your Flow catalog.
+You then use this `config.yaml` within your Flowc specification.
 Flow looks for and understands the `encrypted_suffix`,
 and will remove this suffix from configuration keys before passing them to the connector.